Kiril-Mordan/reusables/.paa/docs/package_auto_assembler.md

 hnswlib==0.8.0; extra == "hnswlib"
 ```

 Sometimes automatic translation of import names to install names via `package_mapping.json`, for packages where these names differ, may not be enough.
-A manual overwrite can be done with exlusion of some dependencies from automatic extraction pieline with `#-` comment next to import and `#@` prefix before text that is intended to end up in an equvalent requirements file, for example:
+A manual overwrite can be done with exlusion of some dependencies from automatic extraction pipeline with `#-` comment next to import and `#@` prefix before text that is intended to end up in an equivalent requirements file, for example:

 ```python
 import os